-Dr. and Mrs. Sivewright had two sons, James and John and two daughters Mary and Elinor.
+Dr. and Mrs. Sivewright had 4 children; Mary, James, John and Elinor.
 Both of his sons also became doctors.

 Dr. Sivewright was listed in the 1864-1865 Kent County Directory and Gazetteer.
 The Gazetteer, listed his office on Wellington Street.
 His practice was also listed in the 1869 Ontario Gazetteers and Directory, 1870-1871 Sutherlands Kent and Essex Counties Business Directory and Gazetteer and the 1877 Chatham Directory.
 Dr. Sivewright was appointed as a Coroner for Kent County on the 14th of March, 1872.

 Dr. James H. Sivewright died on the 5th of August, 1878.
 His sons inherited property and articles related to his medical practice.
 He left his wife and daughters cared for, through income properties that were spread throughout Kent County.
 The doctor and his family resided on King Street East in Chatham.
 His office was located at the intersection of Harvey St. and Wellington Street.